 For more information visit Lisa Powers site: lisapowers.co

-Essential oils are potentially toxic to cats.
-Pet owners should know not only what oils are safe, but what brands they can start with, the dose and how to use active or passive diffusers.
+Essential oils have the potential to be toxic to cats.
+Pet owners should not only be aware of which oils are safe for their cats, but also which brands they can trust.
+It is important to understand the appropriate dosage and how to use active or passive diffusers when introducing essential oils to their feline companions.

-It’s not only the oil (Frankincense) that is important, but also the way in which your kitty will be exposed to the oil, the dose, and other factors that are crucial so that you know how to avoid causing any harm to your pet.
+It is not only the oil itself (Frankincense) that is important, but also the manner in which your kitty is exposed to the oil, the dosage, and other crucial factors that determine how to prevent any harm to your pet

-No essential oil or combination of them are magical and each pet is individual.
-Before getting started, take a course, read books and meet a practitioner to eliminate the risk of poisoning your 4-legged friend.
-There is an easy way to avoid cat problems caused by essential oils, set a pet-free zone where you can use oils of your choice.
+No essential oil or combination thereof possesses magical properties, and each pet is unique.
+Before embarking on their use, it is advisable to undertake a course, read relevant books, and consult with a practitioner to eliminate the risk of harming your four-legged friend.
+To prevent any issues with cats and essential oils, it’s easy to establish a pet-free zone where you can freely use the oils of your choice

 DISCLAIMER: this article has been provided only for informational purposes.